De Sitter–Schwarzschild metric: Introduction

-In general relativity, space-times can have black hole event horizons and also cosmological horizons.
-The de Sitter–Schwarzschild solution is the simplest solution which has both.
+In general relativity, spacetimes can have black hole event horizons and also cosmological horizons.
+The de Sitter–Schwarzschild solution is the simplest solution that has both.

 Metric

 The metric of any spherically symmetric solution in Schwarzschild form is:

-The vacuum Einstein equations give a linear equation for ƒ(r), which has as solutions:
+The vacuum Einstein equations give a linear equation for f(r), which has as solutions:

-The first is a zero stress energy solution describing a black hole in empty space time, the second (with b positive) describes de Sitter space with a stress-energy of a positive cosmological constant of magnitude 3b.
+The first is a zero stress–energy solution describing a black hole in empty space time, the second (with b positive) describes de Sitter space with a stress–energy of a positive cosmological constant of magnitude 3b.
 Superposing the two solutions gives the de Sitter–Schwarzschild solution:

 The two parameters a and b give the black hole mass and the cosmological constant respectively.
-In d + 1 dimensions, the inverse power law falloff in the black hole part is d − 2.
+In d + 1 dimensions, the power law falloff in the black hole part has exponent 2 − d.
 In 2 + 1 dimensions, where the exponent is zero, the analogous solution starts with 2 + 1 de Sitter space, cuts out a wedge, and pastes the two sides of the wedge together to make a conical space.